zsolt-szabo/allowance_app/README.txt

 This application is currently running on http://kidallowance.net The source code is hosted at https://github.com/zsolt-szabo/allowance_app

-Currently this application has only been tested on linux
+This application has only been tested on linux

 System requirements
    python|virtualenv|sqlite3